slang-rs/slang/README.md

 # Slang

-A simple programming language for everyone.
+A simple programming language for everyone, made in Rust.

 ## State